empyrealapp/eth-packages/docs/docs/en/index.md

 # Features

-eth-packages is a set of tools to simplify the process of writing or generating code for interacting with the ethereum RPC.
+`eth-packages` is a set of tools from the [Empyreal](https://empyrealsdk.com){:target="_blank"} to simplify the process of writing or generating code for interacting with the ethereum RPC.
 This includes:

 - Sending Requests to the RPC to fetch data about Blocks, Transactions, Logs
 - Creating Typed Bindings for Contracts